Master's Students

 Karmen Mohindru

-Karmen graduated from Queen's University in 2020 with a Bachelor of Arts (honours) degree as a health studies major.
+Karmen (she/her) graduated from Queen's University in 2020 with a Bachelor of Arts (honours) degree as a health studies major.
 Her undergraduate experiences in health promotion and disability studies lead her to Western and this lab where she is currently a master's student in the Sociocultural Studies in Kinesiology stream.
 With the support of the Ontario Graduate Scholarship, Karmen's research focuses on safeguarding Para sport athletes from harm and maltreatment at the hands of peers, coaches, administrators and other Para sport officials.
-In addition to her academic endeavours, Karmen participates within the Western community through her involvement in various graduate committees.
-Karmen hopes to contribute to growing para sport literature through research that highlights the sociocultural implications of athlete safeguarding policies.
+In addition to her academic endeavours, Karmen is currently working as the Organizational Culture Intern with the Toronto Maple Leafs.
+Karmen hopes to contribute to growing sport literature through research that highlights the sociocultural implications of athlete safeguarding policies.

 Research Interest: Harm and the effectiveness of safeguarding in Para sport